Contents

 65. Glow in the Dark Planters

 Take your outdoor lighting to the next level by painting your planters with glow in the dark paint.
-This is a great idea for a Halloween theme, or even just to illuminate a path in your garden.
+This is a great idea for a Halloween theme, or even just to illuminate a garden path.

 66. Tree Fairy Lights

 Outdoor fairy lights aren’t just for Christmas!
 Use them all year round to create interesting and magical displays.
-Wrap around tree trunks, pin along fences, drape across hedges, the choice is yours!
+Wrap around tree trunks, pin along garden fencing, drape across hedges, the choice is yours!
+Even if you only have a small garden, draping some fairy lights will really bring the space to life.

 67. Border Rope Lighting